jwpaine/dreamfriday/readme.md

 	"elements": [ PageElement, PageElement, ...]
 	"text" : "string"
 	"style" :  { "key1" : "value", "key2" : "value2", ... }
+	"import" : "component_name" /* May reference a locally defined component by name, or be set to a remotly hosted component (ie: https://dreamfriday.com/component/Header) */
-	"import" : "component" // may be locally defined, or set to somedomain.com/component/name "private"  bool // if set to true, the import referenced will not be made available for public export via /components/name }
+	"private"  bool /* if true, will not generate a /component/name export when importing another */ }
 ```
 Component